IPASTAT.CONF(5) IPASTAT.CONF(5)

 thesis.
 If there is a word ``alone'' in parenthesis, then a parameter

-should be placed alone.
+should not be placed in any section.

 By default debugging is off for everything.